Aditi202004/Software-Project/README.md

 ## What are the different modes of the experiment?

 - Resistance vs Time mode
-  - Input for the CTC:
+  - Inputs for the CTC:
     - Title: the name of the file to be stored.
     - Input channel: the channel through which input is provided.
     - Output channel: the channel through which output will be recorded.